-The project activities shall create awareness with the local people regarding the importance of education.
+The project activities shall create awareness with the local people for preferring permanent services than periodical agricultural activities.
+The activities will help them to analyse the importance of education.
 With the increased amount of income people can send their children to nearby schools.